myokyawhtun/PDFMerger/README.md

 PDFMerger created by Jarrod Nettles December 2009 jarrod@squarecrow.com

-- Uses FPDI 1.3.1 from Setasign
+- Uses FPDI 1.4.4 from Setasign with a patch to support own PdfParserException
-- Uses FPDF 1.6 by Olivier Plathey with FPDF_TPL extension 1.1.3 by Setasign
+- Uses FPDF 1.7 by Olivier Plathey with FPDF_TPL extension 1.2.3 by Setasign

 ## PHP 5 Compatible